 STEP 1: Fly to Indonesia

-To go to Raja Ampat, you will first need to organize your trip to Indonesia, or to a neighboring country with convenient connections to Indonesia (Bangkok in Thailand, Kuala Lumpur in Malaysia, or Singapore, for instance).
+To get to Raja Ampat, you will first need to arrange your travel to Indonesia, or to a neighboring country with convenient connections to Indonesia (Bangkok in Thailand, Kuala Lumpur in Malaysia, or Singapore, for example).

-TRAVEL TIME.
-Count at least two days (flights Paris-Jakarta, then Jakarta-Sorong, then the crossing by boat) to reach the archipelago from Europe.
-That is, including the round trip and return, a total of four days!
-A very long journey...
-To make it worthwhile, plan to stay enough time in Raja Ampat or combine the stay with other destinations in Indonesia.
+- TRAVEL TIME.
+Therefore, count at least two days (Paris-Jakarta flights, then Jakarta-Sorong, then the crossing by boat) to reach Raja Ampat from France.
+This represents, counting the outward journey and the return journey, a total of four days!
+A very long trip...
+To make it worthwhile, plan to stay enough time in Raja Ampat and/or combine the trip with other destinations in Indonesia.

 STEP 2: Organize the trip to Sorong